Phonon-blocked junction calorimeter: Noise and energy resolution

-Figure \ref{fig:NEP_and_dE}(b) presents the numerically calculated normalized resolution $\xi$ as a function of normalized bath temperature ($T_B/T_c$) and resistivity ratio for an ideal detector biased at $V_\opt$. $\xi$ decreases with lower $T_B$ and smaller $\rho$, eventually approaching saturation when $\rho$ is small.
-Notably, $\xi$ can drop below 1, indicating that the energy resolution surpasses the intrinsic TFN limit.
-The threshold for $\xi<1$ is depicted by the white dashed line in the figure and occurs at approximately $0.3T_c$ for $\rho<1$.
+Figure \ref{fig:NEP_and_dE}(b) presents the numerically calculated normalized resolution $\xi$ as a function of normalized bath temperature ($T_B/T_c$) and resistivity ratio $\rho$ for an ideal detector ($\Gamma =0$, $\beta = 0$) biased at $V_\opt$.
+We see that $\xi$ decreases with lower $T_B$ and smaller $\rho$, eventually approaching saturation when $\rho$ is small.
+Notably, $\xi$ can drop well below 1, indicating that the energy resolution can surpass the intrinsic thermodynamic limit.
+The threshold for $\xi<1$ is denoted by the white dashed line in the figure, occurring at approximately $0.3T_c$ for $\rho<1$.

-At low temperatures, a fundamental resolution limit can be derived under the same assumptions used for the NEP by setting $\kappa = 1$.
-This yields a resolution of $\Delta E\approx3.3(1-\eta)\times \Delta E_\mathrm{intrinsic}$.
-A similar factor was proposed by Nahum and Martinis\cite{nahum1993b,nahum1995}, but their model did not account for the cooling effect ($\eta = 0$).
-This result suggests that achieving a cooling factor $\eta>70\%$ enables cold-electron microcalorimeters to surpass the intrinsic TFN limit.
+At low temperatures, a fundamental resolution limit can be derived under the same assumptions as used for the limiting NEP, by setting $\kappa = 1$.
+This yields a resolution of $\Delta E\approx3.2(1-\eta)\times \Delta E_\mathrm{intrinsic}$.
+A similar factor was derived by Nahum and Martinis\cite{nahum1993b,nahum1995}, but their model did not account for the cooling effect ($\eta = 0$).
+This result suggests that achieving a cooling factor $\eta>70\%$ enables phonon-blocked microcalorimeters to surpass the intrinsic thermodynamic limit.

-For comparison, the optimal resolution for an ideal TES detector is given by $\xi=2.4/\sqrt{\alpha_\mathrm{TES}}$\cite{irwin1995,enss2005}, where $\alpha_\mathrm{TES}$ can exceed 100.
-To match the best TES performance, NIS junctions would require an on-chip cooling factor of approximately 90\%.
-Encouragingly, recent experiments have shown that NIS tunnel junctions can achieve cooling factors greater than 80\% at bath temperatures of 200-300 mK\cite{gordeeva2020}, and cooling of bulk silicon plates with a factor of 40\% has also been demonstrated\cite{mykkanen2020}.
+In comparison, the optimal resolution for an ideal TES detector is given by $\xi\approx2.4/\sqrt{\alpha_\mathrm{TES}}$\cite{irwin1995,enss2005}, where $\alpha_\mathrm{TES}$ can exceed 100, predicting low values $\xi \ll 1$.
+To match the best theoretical TES performance, NIS junctions would require an on-chip cooling factor of approximately 90\%.
+However, the highest resolution real, non-ideal TES X-ray detectors have not attained factors below $\xi \approx 0.4$ \cite{miniussi2018}.
+Encouragingly, recent experiments have also shown that NIS tunnel junctions can achieve cooling factors greater than 80\% at bath temperatures of 200-300 mK\cite{gordeeva2020}, and cooling of bulk silicon plates with a factor of 40\% at $T_B \approx 200$ mK has also been demonstrated\cite{mykkanen2020}.